-If your child has ADHD, should you use different tactics to discipline him than you'd use with your other children?
+If your child has ADHD, should you discipline them in a different way than with your other children?

 The answer might surprise you.

-"ADHD is a challenge, not necessarily an excuse for kids," says Steven L. Pastyrnak, PhD, division chief of pediatric psychology at the Helen DeVos Children's Hospital in Michigan.
+"ADHD is a challenge, not necessarily an excuse for kids," says Steven L. Pastyrnak, PhD, of the Helen DeVos Children's Hospital in Michigan.

-Still, you might need to be a little more flexible in your expectations of a child with ADHD.
+Still, you might need to be a little more flexible in your expectations.